-We have a fantastic team of coaches at Mercantile with years of experience at an elite level.
+We have a fantastic team of coaches at Mercantile with years of experience at the elite level.
 In fact, Mercantile has more coaches than any club in Australia.
 This means that you will be guided to develop as an athlete, and perform at your best to ensure you are able to make the most of the representative opportunities that Rowing Victoria and Rowing Australia offer.

 David ‘Chipper’ Colvin

-UNDER 23 WOMEN’S COACH
+SENIOR WOMEN’S COACH

-David brings to Mercantile tremendous understanding and experience from his time as an elite coxswain, having coxed the Australian men’s VIII at the 1992 Olympics, as well as numerous World Championship-winning crews in all classes of boats.
+David brings to Mercantile tremendous understanding and experience from his time as an elite coxswain, having coxed the Australian Men’s VIII at the 1992 Olympics, as well as numerous World Championship-winning crews in all classes of boats.

-MEN’S LIGHTWEIGHT COACH
+UNDER 23 MEN’S COACH